How Is Heroin Made?

 As opium production has spread, variations in these steps have risen.
 For example, while the opium sap is left in the water/lime mixture overnight to extract morphine in Asian production, Mexican and Colombian production are often not able to do this due to rainy conditions.
 The changes in production across different areas result in different kinds of heroin, including a brown powder form and a type known as black tar heroin, which has a higher level of impurity.
 Because methods vary and sources are often unknown, a person can never quite be sure of the purity or safety of the drugs obtained.

 To avoid the risks of obtaining cut, tainted, or impure heroin (or any heroin), a person can seek help to recover from heroin addiction and decrease the chances of drug use injury, illness, or overdose.
-To get help, contact a reputable, research-based treatment program and start on the path to detox, treatment, and recovery that will can keep you from using again in the future..
+To get help, contact our rehab admissions navigators to start on the path to detox, treatment, and recovery that will can keep you from using again in the future..
 Contact us at to learn more about our heroin addiction treatment program in New Jersey at Sunrise House Treatment Center, including how to pay for rehab and what using insurance to pay for rehab may look like.